-The Diversity and Inclusion Policy seeks to promote diversity that extends beyond gender and includes, but is not limited to, age, ability, ethnicity, marital or family status, religious or cultural background, and sexual orientation or preference.
+The Diversity and Inclusion Policy seeks to promote diversity that extends beyond gender and includes, also taking into account areas such as age, ability, ethnicity, marital or family status, religious or cultural background, and sexual orientation or preference.

 The Board is tasked with responsibility for the Diversity and Inclusion Policy, including the responsibility to regularly review and monitor the effectiveness of the policy.
 The Board is also responsible, under the Diversity and Inclusion Policy, to annually set and review measurable objectives in relation to gender diversity (and where appropriate, other aspects of diversity including in respect of women in leadership, age diversity and cultural diversity), and annually assess Bapcor's progress in achieving these objectives.